 „Not just one of the best German drummers – that’s bull****.
 Simply a worldclass drummer…“

 After graduating school Patrick begins his studies of languages (italian/french) but quits and finally opts entirely for Music after all those years.
 He’s freelancing quite a time and soon former Duke Ellington-bassist Jimmy Woode recognizes his undeniable talent and announces him funnily as „King of Schlagzeugwerk“ at concerts while worldwide renowned pianist Barry Harris (Dexter Gordon, Cannonball Adderley) adds the confirmation „You really know the stuff…“ after a remarkable one week stint together in 1999 – and it is exactly that year too that Patrick works for the first time with another mentor of him, the unmatched legend Richie Beirach who calls him to be „the most talented drummer in Germany“ back then, what heavily motivates Patrick to go ahead and finally become a complete and professional drummer: he decides to visit the drum school „Drummer’s Focus“ in Stuttgart to learn how to read music although being completely self-taught.
-He never stopped to grow musically ever since and has always appreciated to encounter new challenges – from Rock to Jazz and Funk.
+He never stopped to grow musically ever since and has always appreciated to encounter new challenges – from all traditional Jazz forms over Free to Rock and Funk.

 „You’ve got Funk!“